tianjianzhou/BaySIR/README.md

     - `T_pred`: the number of future days that you would like to predict.
 Will predict `B[T + 1], ..., B[T + T_pred]`.
 Default is 10 days.
     - `confirmed_cases_cum`: an optional length `T + 2` vector of cumulative confirmed case counts.
 If `B` and `I_D_0` have already been specified, then `confirmed_cases_cum` will be ignored.
 If not both `B` and `I_D_0` are specified and `confirmed_cases_cum` is supplied, then `confirmed_cases_cum` will be used to calculate `B` and `I_D_0`.
     - `X_pred`: a `T_pred * Q` matrix, covariates related to the disease transmission rate for future days `T + 1, ..., T + T_pred`.
 Default is an intercept term plus a time trend, `X_pred[t, ] = (1, T + t)`.
 Note that if policy indicator is used as a covariate, we may not know what the policy will look like in the future and have to impute its future value.
     - `Y_pred`: a `T_pred * K` matrix, covariates related to the diagnosis rate for future days `T + 1, ..., T + T_pred`.
-Default contains only an intercept term, `Y[t, ] = 1`.
+Default contains only an intercept term, `Y_pred[t, ] = 1`.
 Note that if number of tests is used as a covariate, we do not know what the number of tests will be in the future and have to impute its future value.
     - `X`: a `(T + 1) * Q` matrix, covariates related to the disease transmission rate.
 Default is an intercept term plus a time trend, `X[t, ] = (1, t)`.
     - `Y`: a `(T + 1) * K` matrix, covariates related to the diagnosis rate.
 Default contains only an intercept term, `Y[t, ] = 1`.